Study of noise in virtual distillation circuits for quantum error mitigation: Noise in virtual distillation circuits

 where $\bar \Lambda = \Lambda \otimes \ldots \otimes \Lambda$ is a tensor product of $N$ single-qubit error channels and $\Lambda\in\{\Lambda_\mathrm{dep},\Lambda_\mathrm{Z}\}$.
-For the full derivation of Eq.~\eqref{eq:noisy-mitigated} we refer to \appref{app:mitigated-expvals}.
-From Eq.~\eqref{eq:noisy-mitigated} we see that the influence of errors on the mitigated expectation value will depend on the observable $O$.
+The details of the calculations are provided in \mbox{\appref{app:mitigated-expvals}}.
+For the case of an odd number of copies, the calculation is more involved.
+Consider for instance the case of three copies.
+In this case, one of the copies needs to be swapped twice, making the mathematical derivation of the mitigated expectation value significantly more difficult.
+From Eq.~\eqref{eq:mitigated-expval-even-m} we see that the influence of errors on the mitigated expectation value will depend on the observable $O$.
 Since a general observable on $N$ qubits can be expressed as a sum of $N$-qubit Pauli strings from the set $\{I,X,Y,Z\}^{\otimes N}$, it is sufficient to consider $O\in \{I,X,Y,Z\}^{\otimes N}$.
 In this case we find that the mitigated expectation value for the two types of noise are given by

 where $k$ is the number of $\{X,Y,Z\}$ Pauli matrices in the tensor product of $O$, and $k'$ is the number of $\{X,Y\}$ Pauli matrices in the tensor product of $O$.
 Thus we see that errors in the virtual distillation circuit only attenuate the expectation values.
 We will study the sampling cost of this attenuation in the next section.
 The attenuation can, in principle, be overcome by error mitigation techniques like polynomial extrapolation.
 Importantly, we note that the mitigated expectation value of an observable $O$ that is only a tensor product of Pauli $Z$-operators, so that $k'=0$, is completely immune to pure dephasing in the distillation circuit.
+This is typically the case for variational algorithms for combinatorial optimization~\mbox{\cite{farhi_qaoa_2014,lucas_ising_2014,vikstal_2020}} or electronic structure calculation of molecular Hamiltonians~\cite{xia_electronic}.
+Moreover by performing a local Clifford transformations on the state $\rho$ before sending it into the virtual distillation circuit, it is possible to measure any Pauli observable without attenuating the mitigated expectation value.